Round cairn on Harland Edge

-The cairn is a well preserved example which appears not to have been disturbed and so will retain intact archaeological remains.
+The cairn is a reasonably well preserved example which, although partially disturbed by a shooting butt, retains significant intact archaeological remains.
 Also of importance is its proximity to other Bronze Age cairns and its association with a relict Bronze Age landscape.

-The monument is located on a south west facing shelf below the crest of
+The monument is situated on the north east facing slope below the crest of

 Harland Edge which is in the area of the eastern gritstone moorlands of the

 Peak District commonly known as the East Moors.
-It is a roughly circular
+It includes a gritstone cairn

-extensive Bronze Age field systems occurring below Harland Edge on Beeley Moor
+Age field systems occurring below Harland Edge on Beeley Moor and Beeley

 MAP EXTRACT The site of the monument is shown on the attached map extract.
 It includes a 2 metre boundary around the archaeological features, considered to be essential for the monument's support and preservation.